-Let’s be real: This year has been a doozy!
-We’re all still reeling from the nightmare that is 2020.
-So, we don’t need to deal with the sheer terror that is spending hours (weeks! months!) planning out the perfect Halloween costume.
+Let’s be real: The last few years have been a doozy!
+We’re all still reeling from the nightmare that was 2020.
+And 2021, well, let’s just say we could all use a few laughs this Halloween.
+So, we don’t need to deal with the sheer terror that is spending hours (or maybe months, if you have a tween in need of a costume) planning out the perfect Halloween costume.
 The way this year is rolling, there may not even be a Halloween — which is precisely why cheap, easy Halloween costumes are the way to go.
-Why waste a small fortune (and your sanity) when you can whip up a killer DIY ensemble at the last minute?
+Why waste a small fortune (and your sanity) when you can whip up a killer DIY Halloween ensemble at the last minute?

 Don’t get us wrong; we love the satisfaction of rocking an elaborate Halloween costume.
 We’re not even against dropping a pretty penny on one if it brings you joy.
-But no one is going to blame you if 2020 is the year you decide to phone it in.
+But no one is going to blame you if 2021 is the year you decide to phone it in.
 If you’ve been struggling to come up with an idea for your costume this year, well, that’s understandable.
-You’ve had things like a pandemic, murder hornets, and flying snakes blocking the flow of your creative juices.
+You’ve had things like a pandemic (yep, still), a riot on the U.S. Capitol, and a slew of other shocking-slash-heartbreaking stuff blocking the flow of your creative juices.
 Fortunately, plenty of Halloween costume ideas exist for those of us who can’t seem to muster up our typical enthusiasm for this delightfully dark October holiday.

 1. TikTok Influencer